pkienzle/periodictable/README.rst

   use Buckin (1989) for unit volumes.
 DNA/RNA no longer include sodium ions from tables in Perkins (1988).
 Sequences now include  H+ and OH- terminators.
 * Use correct halflife for Tm-171, Ho-163 and W-188 activation products.
-* Support unicode subscripts in chemical formula inputs.
+* Support unicode subscripts in chemical formula input.
 * Fix decay time estimation routine.
 * Tested on Python 3.8 and above.
 Support for python 2.7 dropped.
 * Remove eval() from codebase.